Zygo/bees/docs/btrfs-other.md

 * bcache, lvmcache:  **severe (filesystem-destroying) metadata corruption issues** observed in testing and reported by users, apparently only when used with bees.
 Plain SSD and HDD seem to be OK.
-* btrfs send:  some kernel versions have bugs in btrfs send that can be triggered by bees.
-The send can be restarted and will work if bees has finished processing the snapshot being sent.
-No data corruption observed other than the truncated send.
-Incremental send doesn't seem to work with bees running on the sending side.
+* btrfs send:  there are bugs in `btrfs send` that can be triggered by bees.
+  The [`--workaround-btrfs-send` option](options.md) works around this issue, but possibly at great cost.
 * btrfs qgroups:  very slow, sometimes hangs...and it's even worse when bees is running.
 * btrfs autodefrag mount option:  hangs and high CPU usage problems